PaulWAyers/IntroQChem/notes/jupyter.md

 ## What is [Numpy](https://numpy.org/)?

 Numpy is a Python library that provides methods for manipulating vectors and matrices in Python.
 For example, Numpy can be used to determine the eigenvalues and eigenvectors of a matrix, or to solve a system of linear equations.
+Numpy undergirds many of the most useful scientific software packages, and provides most of the key mathematical tools that are needed in this course.

 ## Getting Started